mdn/stumptown-content/project-docs/markdown.md

 In the stumptown project, we write content in [GitHub Flavored Markdown](https://github.github.com/gfm/) (GFM).

 To transform Markdown into other formats (especially HTML), we use [remark](https://github.com/remarkjs/remark) or its parent library, [unified](https://github.com/unifiedjs/unified).
-Some legacy code may use other Markdown processors; if you're modifying that code, please replace it with remark and friends.
+Do not introduce dependencies on other Markdown parsers.

 ## Background, or why we chose GFM